moodle/devdocs/general/development/process.md

 After your first fix is integrated you will be added to developers group and will be able to send issues for peer review yourself.
 In this case make sure you are listed as Assignee and click on _Request peer review_ button in the tracker.

-If you've set up [Travis integration](https://docs.moodle.org/dev/Travis_integration), the issue will automatically show the Travis build status for the branch(es) you've submitted for peer review.
+If you've set up [GitHub Actions integration](https://moodledev.io/general/development/tools/gha), the issue will automatically show the GHA build status for the branch(es) you've submitted for peer review.

 ### Peer review